heygrady/react-redux-notes/redux-sagas-todos.md

 }
 ```

 *Note:* The saga above is not quite right.
-Usually `put` doesn't yield a useful return value since it just dispathes an action.
+Usually the return value yielded from `put` is the action that it dispatched, so in the example above our `secondThing` will recieve the action returned from the `firstThing` action creator.
+You wouldn't normally do that.
+There's a much better example below.

 Here's some important notes about sagas: